Countly/countly-sdk-documentation/test_scenarios/scenario-manual-view-tests.md

 if not explicitly mentioned, the duration is 0, the sum is 0, count is 1, ts, dow, hour are also "correct"

+when recording views and events, a custom id generator should be used for ID's.
+View ids should be returned in the form "idvX" where x is an incrementing number starting from 1 Event ids should be returnde in the form "ideX" where x is an incrementing number starting from 1

 ## (1XX) Value sanitation, wrong usage, simple tests

 ### 100_badValues_null